matthieugomez/regife/README.md

 ### Syntax

-Beside the usual formula, `regife` requires the option `factors`, which contains an id variable, a time variable, and the dimension.
+`regife` requires a formula and the option `factors`, composed of an id variable, a time variable, and the dimension.

 ```
 insheet "data/cigar.csv", clear